ima-projects/Airbnb-Project/README.md

 # Airbnb Project

-Rendering a dynamic dashboard using an Airbnb dataset which has been preprocessed and illustrates various visualizations with the help of descriptive statistics.
+Rendering a dynamic Tableau dashboard using an Airbnb dataset which has been preprocessed and illustrates various visualizations with the help of descriptive statistics.

 ## Table of Contents
 - [Business Problem](#business-problem)